Kristi Yamaguchi: Accolades and impact

-Yamaguchi received the Inspiration Award at the 2008 Asian Excellence Awards.
+Yamaguchi has received numerous awards in recognition of her achievements and impact.
+She was the recipient of the Inspiration Award at the 2008 Asian Excellence Awards.
 Two days after her Dancing with the Stars champion crowning, she received the 2008 Sonja Henie Award from the Professional Skaters Association.
-Among her other awards are the Thurman Munson Award, Women's Sports Foundation Flo Hyman Award, the Heisman Humanitarian Award, and the Great Sports Legends Award.
+Among her other awards are the Thurman Munson Award, Women's Sports Foundation Flo Hyman Award, the Heisman Humanitarian Award, the Great Sports Legends Award as well as the Jesse Owens Olympic Spirit Award.
 She is also a member of the U.S. Olympic Committee Olympic Hall of Fame, World Skating Hall of Fame, and the US Figure Skating Hall of Fame.